 - Serviss, Tricia & Sandra Jamieson.
 Eds.
 Points of Departure: Rethinking Student Source Use and Writing Studies Research Methods.
 An edited collection.
-Utah State University Press, 2017.
-In production; expected publication Fall 2017.
+Utah State University Press, 2018.

 - Jamieson, Sandra.
 “The Major in Rhetoric and Composition Writing: Tracking Changes in the Evolving Discipline.”
 In Composition, Rhetoric, and Disciplinarity.
 Eds Rita Malencyzk, Susan Miller-Cochran, Liz Wardle, and Kathleen Blake Yancey.
 Utah State University Press, 2018.
 In production.

 - Jamieson, Sandra.
-“How can/should/do our expectations of students’ and academics’ intertextuality practices differ?”
+“Shouldn’t our expectations of students’ and academics’ intertextuality practices differ?”
 Student Plagiarism in Higher Education, edited by Diane Pecorari and Philip Shaw.
-Collection under contract with Taylor & Francis/Routledge Research in Higher Education Series (co-published with the Society for Research into Higher Education), Abingdon, UK.
-Publication date tbd.
+Taylor & Francis/Routledge Research in Higher Education Series (co-published with the Society for Research into Higher Education), Abingdon, UK.
+2018

 WORK IN PROGRESS/UNDER CONSIDERATION (in order of expected publication date)